1. By submitting, you commit to be present for the date of the show.

 2. Resolution must be at least 300 dpi @ at least 6.25" x 9.25"

-Submissions are open for our first show of 2021, to be held on Feb 1.
-This will be a virtual event – you do not need to commit to being in the SF Bay Area in order to send in work.
+Submissions are open for our next literary mixtape, to be held on May 3.
+This will be a *virtual* event – you do not need to commit to being in the SF Bay Area in order to send in work.